ptsk78/pepe78/README.md

 # pepe78
-Old projects, which I no longer work on
+Old projects, which I no longer work on (no longer supported)